The UK market for counterfeit currency

-The market has changed over the last ten years.
+The market for counterfeit currency has changed over the last ten years.
 High quality counterfeit notes can be produced very quickly by skilled printers using traditional offset lithographic methods.
 However, organised crime groups are also producing digitally printed fakes, using the latest technology and laser or inkjet printing techniques.
 Offset lithographic printing remains the more serious threat; notes are of a high quality and can be produced quickly.

 Organised criminals involved in currency counterfeiting often come together to operate as linked networks.
 While groups may produce their own unique fake banknotes, some will 'finish' (add the foil security features to) or distribute counterfeits from other groups.
 Circulating fake money is high risk, so large batches are broken down for distribution, usually by street-level criminals.

 Functions of the UK National Central Office for the Suppression of Counterfeit Currency and Protected Coins (UKNCO)

 - Maintain records and undertake analysis relating to counterfeit currency detected within the UK, including secure storage, retention and production for courts.
 This analysis also assists the NCA and our partners mitigate identified and emerging risks